Our Turning Point

 Unplanned: Movies That Matter And Why You Need To See Them

 There are some films you see not for entertainment value but because of the message.
 It speaks to the heartbeat of current culture.
 This is why Unplanned was made.
-While I knew the movie would be hard to watch, there’s no way to really prepare for heavy content.
+While I knew the movie would be hard to watch, there’s no way to really prepare for the heavy content.
 In case you aren’t familiar with the recent film Unplanned, it addresses the issue of abortion, focusing on Abby Johnson’s story.

 The day she assisted an abortionist by holding the probe over a mother’s belly, Abby finally saw the reality of abortion.
 She watches in horror as the infant twists away from the tube, and is then sucked piece by piece out of the uterus.
 I’m not going to lie, I thought I was going to throw up during this scene.
 The camera scans to the containers of blood and body parts afterward.